joofio/awesome-data-synthesis/README.md

 * [Statistical-Similarity-Measurement](https://github.com/Olliang/Statistical-Similarity-Measurement) <img src="images/python.png" width="20" heigth=20>
 * [SDGym](https://github.com/sdv-dev/SDGym) <img src="images/python.png" width="20" heigth=20> - Synthetic Data Gym (SDGym) is a framework to benchmark the performance of synthetic data generators for tabular data.
 SDGym is a project of the Data to AI Laboratory at MIT.
 * [Statistical-Similarity-Measurement](https://github.com/Olliang/Statistical-Similarity-Measurement) - A methodology designed to validate the statistical similarity of synthetic data generated by GAN models.
 The metrics contain Auto-encoder, PCA, t-SNE, KL-divergence, Clustering, and Cosine Similarity.
+* [virtualdatalab](https://github.com/mostly-ai/virtualdatalab) - Benchmarking synthetic data generators for sequential data in terms of accuracy and **privacy.**

 ## other